SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/TimeSpan/toHours.md

 so.topic: reference
 ---

+# TimeSpan.toHours()

 This function will return the timespan as a number of hours.
 A one day timespan will return 24.